 The Planning (Social Impact and Community Benefit) and Other Legislation Amendment Bill 2025 (The Bill) proposing to establish the community benefit system under the Planning Act 2016 (Planning Act) was introduced to Parliament on 1 May 2025.

-The content of the Bill will be consulted through the Queensland Government Parliamentary Committee process.
+The content of the Bill is being consulted through the Queensland Government Parliamentary Committee process.

 Consultation material